EdgeNet-project/edgenet-project.github.io/client_deployment.md

 ---
 ---
-# Tutorial: A Set of Remote Login EdgeNet Containers
+# Tutorial: Deploying a Client on EdgeNet
-A main value proposition of EdgeNet is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity.
-This tutorial focuses on the user whose workflow consists of logging into containers and launching tools at the command line.
-An archetypal user of this sort is a student in a computer networking course who is carrying out lab exercises in network measurements.
-They want to conduct pings and traceroutes from a variety of vantage points.
+One of the principal sources of value of EdgeNet for experimenters is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity for experiments in network measurements and distributed systems.
+In such experiments, clients are first rate components, which differs from typical Kubernetes deployments that are centered on servers.
+The instructions that guide a client might not all be known in advance of an experiment, or they might need to be issued in a coordinated manner across mulitple nodes over the course of an experiment.
+In either case, remote piloting could be called for, which differs from the more "set and forget" approach taken when running a server.
+This tutorial thus focuses on how to launch and control a client on EdgeNet.

+This tutorial steps you through three ways in which you could control a client:
+* via remote login
+* via remote execution
+* via a predefined set of instructions
 In this tutorial, you will create a Kubernetes pod that consists of a simple CentOS container.
-Into your container, you will install the `paris-traceroute` tool, which allows you see the multiple load-balanced paths taken on a route from your container to a destination address.
-You will deploy replicas of the pod across EdgeNet.
-You will then be able to log into these replicas and conduct multipath route traces from multiple vantage points.
+Into your container, you will install a network measurement tool called `paris-traceroute` tool, which allows you see the multiple load-balanced paths taken on a route from your container to a destination address.
+You will prepare an image that contains this tool and that you will deploy across EdgeNet.
+You will then pilot the tool in each of the ways mentioned above.

-## What You Will Do and What You Will Learn
-You will create a vanilla CentOS container and install the `paris-traceroute` tool in it.
-You will deploy this container to EdgeNet nodes around the world.
-You will then log in to one or more containers and conduct measurements from the vantage points that they provide.

-Following this tutorial, you will have the skills necessary to create a Linux container, install the software that you like via a package manager, and save the container as a Docker image for later deployment.
+Following this tutorial, you will have the skills necessary to create a Linux container, install the client software that you like via a package manager, and save the container as a Docker image for later deployment.
-You will be able to deploy that image and log into instances of it and use the software from each instance.
+You will be able to deploy that image and control the client in a variety of ways.

 ## Technologies That You Will Use
 The technologies that you will use are: